puzzlef/pagerank-dynamic/README.md

 edges are incrementally added to the graph batch-by-batch until the entire graph is complete.
 The speedup of dynamic pagerank tends to **~2x** of static pagerank when batch size is **1000**.
-I was able to get [cool charts] for these huge logs, showing the comparision.
+I was able to get [cool charts] for these logs using [sheets], showing the comparision.

 All outputs (including shortened versions) are saved in [out/](out/) and outputs for `email-Eu-core-temporal` and `wiki-talk-temporal` are listed here.
-The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].
+The input data used for this experiment is available at the [Stanford Large Network Dataset Collection].

 <br>